The Customization Guardrail

 Without the customization guardrail, plugin code edits and births would be admitted in any cycle, in any phase, by any job.
 That isn’t paranoia — it’s the failure mode of every agent design where the agent can rewrite the rules that constrain it without ceremony.
 A buggy hook can poison every subsequent tool call.
 A regressed test guard can let broken plugins through.
 A misnamed voice id can silently fail to coach the agent through a critical moment.
 A spurious new plugin can hijack hook events the operator didn’t authorize.
 The substrate’s integrity is what makes the rest of the always-on layer trustworthy; without the gate, that integrity dissolves whenever the agent is mid-cycle with broad write access. ⓘ

-Worse: without a structured gate, customization decisions get made ad-hoc, in the middle of work, under deadline pressure — exactly the situation where careful architectural judgment is hardest.
+Worse: without a structured gate on code-level customization, substrate-code decisions get made ad-hoc, in the middle of work, under deadline pressure — exactly the situation where careful architectural judgment is hardest.
 The gate forces the customization decision into one of two deliberate moments: the operator entering gmode with a justification, or the user judging a [JOB-APPROVE-CREATION] proposal CONDENSE surfaced.
 Both moments slow the agent down, on purpose.
 Slowness is the point. ⓘ

 What you would customize